 “It’s part of our reward center, and when our brain produces dopamine in response to what we do, we feel good and want to do more of whatever it is that’s making us feel so mentally healthy.
 That, in turn, leads to even more dopamine production,” explains Tanya J. Peterson, NCC, DAIS, a mental health educator.

 Playing golf with your friends, spouse, or colleagues can help reap these socialization benefits.
-Aviv Clinics clients already enjoy the camaraderie naturally fostered by their hyperbaric oxygen therapy sessions in our state-of-the-art HBOT Suite.
+Aviv Clinics clients already enjoy the camaraderie naturally fostered by their hyperbaric oxygen therapy sessions in our state-of-the-art HBOT suites.
 Golf games provide more opportunities for socializing and improving their overall experience.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age